aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 **Q: How can I toggle an interrupt event from within the CL?**

 Toggling of user interrupt event by toggling the `cl_sh_apppf_int_req` interface to an MSI-X, which gets translated to an event in Linux userspace that an application can poll() on.
-Follow https://github.com/aws/aws-fpga/master/blob/hdl/docs/AWS_Shell_Interface_Specification.md) for the hardware interface details.
+Follow [AWS Shell Interface Spec](../hdk/docs/AWS_Shell_Interface_Specification.md) for the hardware interface details.